ask945/ask945/README.md

 # 👋 About Me

-👋 Hi, I’m Abhas Kunde
+👋 Hi, I’m **Abhas Kunde**

 🎓 Computer Science undergraduate from India
-💻 Full-stack developer who loves building real products end-to-end 🧠 Backend-first thinker with a strong interest in scalable systems ⚡ Enjoy solving problems, integrating APIs, and turning ideas into shipped features 🛠️ Experienced with JavaScript, React, Node.js, REST APIs, and databases 🌱 Currently deep diving into backend scalability and APIs.
+💻 Full-stack developer who loves building real products end-to-end
+🧠 Backend-first thinker with a strong interest in scalable systems
+⚡ Enjoy solving problems, integrating APIs, and turning ideas into shipped features
+🛠️ Experienced with JavaScript, React, Node.js, REST APIs, and databases
+🌱 Currently deep diving into backend scalability and APIs
 🔥 Believe in learning by building, and the “I’ll figure it out” mindset

 ---